skharel/store-concept/README.md

 2. To see the store from step 1 tied to UI, go to UI and open index.html in browser (no webserver is needed).
 The index.html only depends on index.js and nothing else.

-3) Step 3 takes the code directory from step 2, deletes our store implementation and uses the Redux API.
+3) UI-withRedux takes the code directory from step 2, deletes our store implementation and uses the Redux API.
+The UI is rendered using vanilla JS.

+4) UI-withReduxAndReact directory takes some of the redux related code, store, actions, reducers and helper functions code from step 3 and renders UI using React and Redux.
+Finally UI is built using React and Redux is the store.